wilsonpaulraj/YouTubeFeedTuner/README.md

 ### Step 2: Install the Extension in Your Browser

-1. Open your browser’s extensions page:
+1. Open your browser's extensions page:
    - **Chrome**: Go to `chrome://extensions/`
    - **Firefox**: Go to `about:debugging#/runtime/this-firefox`